packetcat/mastodon-documentation/Running-Mastodon/Production-Guide.md

 nano .env.production
 ```

-For the purposes of this guide, these are the values that need to be edited:
+For the purposes of this guide, these are the values to be edited:

 ```
 # Your Redis host